spsaucier/clearspend-mobile/README.md

 ## Setup Issues

-M1 Mac:
+M1 Macs:

-  - If the pod install fails with ruby-related issues, might using a rosetta terminal and installing ffi solve the problem: https://dev.to/javascriptcentric/setup-react-native-and-run-app-on-mac-m1-32kk
+- If the pod install fails due to ruby-related issues, might using a rosetta terminal and installing ffi solve the problem: https://dev.to/javascriptcentric/setup-react-native-and-run-app-on-mac-m1-32kk
+- Android:

+  - To launch emulator, must be using Studio Artic Fox (2020.3) which has Apple Silicon support (21/10/2021, https://stackoverflow.com/a/65176867)

+  - Emulator appearing offline on M1 Mac after the last update of arm64-v8a (https://stackoverflow.com/a/67261231/1118721)

+  - Failed to create sdcard in the AVD folder.
+    - Go to AVD > Show advanced settings > Memory and Storage > No SD Card

 #### TBC

 # Styling